Targets for Flavor-Violating Top Decay: Numerical Analysis

 Having outlined the sum rule relations for the Wilson coefficients in section~\ref{sec:positivity} and the relevant experimental constraints in section~\ref{sec:observables}, we will now turn this information into indirect bounds on branching ratios of rare top decays.

 We assume that all Wilson coefficients are real.
 Including also imaginary parts of the Wilson coefficients might have a non-trivial impact on observables in which the new physics interferes with the SM amplitudes.
 As the SM amplitudes of the processes we consider are real to an excellent approximation, only the real part of the new physics Wilson coefficient is able to interfere, while imaginary parts enter the observables at the quadratic level.
 This implies that some experimental constraints might get softened in the presence of imaginary parts of the Wilson coefficients.
-At the same time, complex phases can strengthen the theoretical bounds on the Wilson coefficients beyond the necessary condition given in equation~\eqref{eq:sum_rule_DeltaF2}.
 A detailed study of the impact of complex Wilson coefficients is left for future work.

 We start our discussion by focusing on lepton flavor-conserving rare top decays in section~\ref{sec:numerics_DF1}.
 This section updates the results presented in~\cite{Altmannshofer:2023bfk}.
 In section~\ref{sec:numerics_DF2} we cover lepton flavor-violating rare top decays, which is a novel aspect.